-Use with Sirolimus
+Use With Sirolimus

 The use of ASTAGRAF XL with sirolimus is not recommended in kidney transplant patients.
-Use of sirolimus with tacrolimus in studies of de novo liver transplant recipients was associated with an excess mortality, graft loss and hepatic artery stenosis (HAT).
-Use of sirolimus with tacrolimus in heart transplant patients was associated with an increased risk of renal function impairment, wound healing complications, and insulin-dependent post-transplant diaebetes mellitus.
+Use of sirolimus with tacrolimus in studies of de novo liver transplant recipients was associated with an excess mortality, graft loss and hepatic artery thrombosis (HAT).
+Use of sirolimus with tacrolimus in heart transplant patients was associated with an increased risk of renal function impairment, wound healing complications, and insulin-dependent post-transplant diabetes mellitus.

 The use of live vaccines should be avoided during treatment with ASTAGRAF XL; examples include (not limited to) the following: intranasal influenza, measles, mumps, rubella, oral polio, BCG, yellow fever, varicella, and TY21a typhoid vaccines.